 Some reactions common to all are a heavily coated tongue, foul breath, loss of weight, periodic irritability and a sense of weakness.
 These are all signs that nature is performing surgery.

 Gas dissolved from cells and excreted into the digestive tract can cause symptoms of toxicity and can be a source of pain and discomfort due to pressure.
 An enema or zone therapy (foot massage) on areas related to the digestive tract, pituitary gland and neck can help to trigger the release of gas.
 Aniseed, caraway seed, cloves, sweet fennel, ginger, peppermint or parsley will help to expel gas.
-Mix l⁄2 teaspoon of the ground herb in one cup of hot water.
+Mix a half teaspoon of the ground herb in one cup of hot water.
 Steep for five minutes and drink.

-The area of congestion in your body will determine the type of eliminative crises you will experience.
+The area of congestion in your body will determine the type of eliminative crisis you will experience.
 For example, a congested lymphatic system may be cleansed via boils and open sores.
 If the reactions become too severe, after the crisis is past, break the fast and repeat it several weeks later.

 On a 72-hour fast, the second day is often the most challenging; for longer fasts, say up to a week, the first two to five days are usually the most difficult.
-It takes perseverance, will power and self-control to overcome habitual eating.
+It takes perseverance, willpower and self-control to overcome habitual eating.

 Most people, particularly those new to fasting, will experience some signs of discomfort on the first day of the fast when the body starts its cleansing.
 Headaches and muscular pains are common, the result of released toxins, which irritate muscles, nerves and tissues.
 Extra mucus is also common.
 Toxins from the lungs and cells are mopped up by mucus secreted by mucus membranes and ’packaged up’ for release through the bloodstream and the mouth and/or nose.
 This is especially so for those who are able to fast in a relatively clean environment, which is the ideal.